Utah hosts San Jose State for season opener - WTOP News

 Salt Lake City; Monday, 9 p.m.
 EST

 Utah went 16-17 overall last season while going 15-4 at home.
-The Utes averaged 75.5 points per game while shooting 44.6% from the field and 32.7% from deep last season.
+The Utes gave up 72.6 points per game while committing 18.7 fouls last season.

-San Jose State went 15-20 overall a season ago while going 3-9 on the road.
-The Spartans averaged 72.1 points per game while shooting 44.4% from the field and 34.7% from behind the arc last season.
+San Jose State finished 15-20 overall with a 3-9 record on the road a season ago.
+The Spartans averaged 12.9 assists per game on 25.5 made field goals last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.